ManishPal1008/PDN_Load_Transient_Test/README.md

 Keysight DSOX6004A Oscilloscope
 Keithley DMM6500 Multimeter

-## Test Workflow
+## Test Procedure

-1. Initialize all instruments
+1. Initialize instruments using PyVISA
-2. Set power supply to 5V
+2. Set PSU to 5V
 3. Apply step load using electronic load
-4. Capture voltage measurement using DMM
+4. Measure output voltage using DMM
-5. Log results to CSV file
+5. Log results with timestamps

-## Example Load Step
+## Load Step Example

 0.3A → 2.7A